shivam-purve/Hive_Frontend/README.md

 ## Support

-If you find this project useful, please consider giving it a ⭐ on GitHub.
+If you find this project useful, please consider giving it a on GitHub.
 Your feedback and contributions are always welcome!

-## Acknowledgments

 ## Acknowledgments